Foreign Languages & Linguistics

 |Hispanic or Latino||533|

-Americans aren’t the only ones with an interest in Foreign Languages & Linguistics.
+Students from other countries are interested in Foreign Languages & Linguistics, too.
 About 27.1% of those with this major are international students.

 How Much Do Foreign Languages & Linguistics Majors Make?